 Advising Auckland University of Technology in relation to a Software as a Service (SaaS) subscription agreement and implementation project with supplier, Instructure Inc, for an on-line learning management system.

-Advising a number of large New Zealand banks on various aspects of BS11 compliance, including on prescribed contractual terms, compendium obligations, and separation plans.
+Advising a number of large New Zealand banks on various aspects of the Reserve Bank of New Zealand's (RBNZ) BS11 compliance, including on prescribed contractual terms, compendium obligations, and separation plans.

 Advising various start-up or growing technology businesses on their terms and conditions.